 For those without 5 years of residence in the UK, Pre-settled Status was granted.
 After 5 years of total residence, applicants could then apply for Settled Status.
 The condition for applying for Pre-settled Status was having been in the UK for at least one day before 31 December 2020 and within the previous six months.

 #2: UK Ancestry Visa

-The UK Ancestry visa lets you come to the UK to live, work and study without a job offer first if you come from a British Commonwealth country and your grandparents were born in the UK, Channels Islands or the Isle of Man.
-It can be extended up to 5 years, after which time you’ll be eligible to apply for indefinite leave to remain, also known as ‘permanent residence’ or a ‘settlement visa’.
-You may also be eligible to apply for British citizenship, if you so wish.
+This visa permits people from British Commonwealth countries, whose grandparents were born in the UK, Channels Islands or the Isle of Man, to live, work, and study in the UK.
+This visa can be extended for up to 5 years, after which indefinite leave to remain, also known as ‘permanent residence’ or a ‘settlement visa’, can be applied for.
+Eligibility for British citizenship is also an option.

 #3: Youth Mobility Scheme (T5)

 This scheme is open to individuals aged 18-30 who hold passports from nine eligible countries, or one of three British Overseas passports.

 Nationals from Hong Kong, Japan, South Korea, and Taiwan can apply for the scheme, provided they succeed in a ballot application.
 The ballots open twice a year and run for 48 hours.